-Massachusetts' state sales tax rate is now 6.25 percent and generated $5.2 billion in FY 2013 (the most current year with complete collections data available from the Massachusetts Department of Revenue).1 The rate was raised from 5.0 percent in 2008.2 The current rate is similar to other southern New England states but higher than rates in northern New England.
+Massachusetts' state sales tax rate is now 6.25 percent and generated $5.2 billion in FY 2013 (the most current year with complete collections data available from the Massachusetts Department of Revenue).1 The rate was increased from 5.0 percent beginning in 2010.2 The current rate is similar to other southern New England states but higher than rates in northern New England.
 There is a range in state-level general sales tax rates across the rest of the US as well.
-While five states, for example, have a state-level rate of 7.0 percentwell above the Massachusetts ratefourteen states have rates below 5 percent (including four states that have no sales tax at all).3
+While five states, for example, have a state-level rate of 7.0 percent—well above the Massachusetts rate—fourteen states have rates below 5 percent (including four states that have no sales tax at all).3

 Tax rates themselves, however, are not an especially useful measure by which to compare the actual impact of taxes in different states.
 While only some dozen states have state-level general sales tax rates equal to or higher than Massachusetts,4 a number of factors make the actual impact of the Massachusetts general sales tax smaller than in almost every other state: